-Thomas Beecham (1820 – 1907) was born in Oxfordshire to humble circumstances.
+Thomas Beecham (1820 – 1907) was born to humble circumstances in Oxfordshire.
 He worked as a shepherd and used his knowledge of herbs to tend his animals.

 A coarse yet charismatic character, Beecham began to manufacture pills from 1847.
 Beecham’s Pills, comprised of aloes, ginger and soap, had a mild laxative effect.
 The pills were more palatable than the traditional home remedies of the day, such as rhubarb and Epsom salts.

-Thomas Beecham’s son Joseph (1848 – 1916) had effectively taken control of the company by the 1880s.
+Joseph Beecham (1848 – 1916) had effectively taken control of his father’s business by the 1880s.
 Joseph Beecham was described as “[i]n personal appearance … the quiet, pipe-smoking, tweed-clad type of Englishman.
 He has neither business nor artistic pose, and is modesty itself.”

-Beecham pills had the highest sale of any patent medicine in the world by 1885.
-A new factory, powered by electricity, was opened at St Helens in 1886.
+Beecham pills held the highest sale of any patent medicine in the world by 1885.
+A new electric-powered factory was opened in St Helens in 1886.

 250 million pills were sold in 1890, a quarter of all factory-made pills in Britain.

-Thomas Beecham handed over full control of the business to Joseph in 1895.
+Thomas Beecham handed over full control of the business to Joseph Beecham in 1895.

-The firm spent £100,000 a year on advertising by 1895.
+Joseph Beecham spent £100,000 a year on advertising by 1895.
 The factory had 120 employees, all men.

 Hill was a skilled entrepreneur, and established a new laboratory.
 The company’s first pharmaceutical product, an aspirin-based cold and flu powder, was introduced in 1926.

 The Veno Drug Company of Manchester, a manufacturer of cough syrup, was acquired in 1928.